scicode-bench/scicode-bench.github.io/docs/index.md

 ## Introduction
-SciCode is a newly developed benchmark designed to evaluate the capabilities of language models (LMs) in generating code for solving realistic scientific research problems.
+SciCode is a challenging benchmark designed to evaluate the capabilities of language models (LMs) in generating code for solving realistic scientific research problems.
 It has a diverse coverage of **6** domains: Physics, Math, Material Science, Biology, and Chemistry.
-They span 16 diverse natural science sub-fields.
 Unlike previous benchmarks that consist of question-answer pairs, SciCode problems naturally factorize into multiple subproblems, each involving knowledge recall, reasoning, and code synthesis.
 In total, SciCode contains **338** subproblems decomposed from **80** challenging main problems, and it offers optional descriptions specifying useful scientific background information and scientist-annotated gold-standard solutions and test cases for evaluation.
 Claude3.5-Sonnet, the best-performing model among those tested, can solve only **4.6%** of the problems in the most realistic setting.

 ## Overview
+SciCode sources challenging and realistic research-level coding problems across 6 natural science disciplines, covering a total of 16 subfields.
+This diverse selection ensures a comprehensive representation of the natural sciences, where extensive code development is essential.
+SciCode is mainly drawn from the scripts that scientists use in their everyday workflow.
+Many of these have been used in one or more publications, demonstrating their robustness and correctness.
+Among various coding necessities, Scicode mainly focuses on 1.
+Numerical methods 2.Simulation of systems 3.
+Scientific calculation.
+These are the tasks we believe require intense scientific knowledge and reasoning to optimally test LM’s science capability.
+In designing test cases for evaluation, we incorporate domain-specific test cases in addition to numerical cases.
+These tests are extracted from real scientific workflows: scientists must design domain-specific test cases to verify code accuracy by reproducing results published in papers or matching analytical solutions derived from theoretical models.
+Each problem goes through 3 rounds of validation (i.e. by in-domain scientists, out-of-domain scientists, GPT4) for quality control.
 ![Image Title](figures/SciCode_example_problem.png)
 ## Benchmark Statistics